Gluten-Free Coconut Shrimp:

 Instructions

-- If you have raw shrimp that you need to peel you will also need to devein them.
-To devein them make a slit down the back of the shrimp and remove the dark vein.
+- To devein them make a slit down the back of the shrimp and remove the dark vein.

 - Next beat eggs into the coconut milk with lemon juice.